Democratic Republic of the Congo

 Eki style, Songye

 Height: 9 ½ in.
 (24 cm)

 Ex private collection, Paris

-This figure with impressive volumes is in the same style (Eki) as two statuettes published in the reference book "La redoutable statuaire Songye" by François Neyt, plates 40 & 41.
+This statuette with impressive volumes is in the same style (Eki) as two examples published in the reference book Songye: The Formidable Statuary of Central Africa by François Neyt, plates 40 & 41.